 Subjects studied in the seventh grade homeroom:

 Poetry, drama, short stories and excerpts from novels are read and analyzed.
 A variety of viewpoints, authors, cultural perspectives are experienced.
-New literary circles will be formed this fall using multiage groupings, from seventh and eighth grade book club meets twice weekly for student-led discussion circles, group, and individual responses to novels and non-fiction books.
+Our seventh and eighth grade book club meets twice weekly for student-led discussion circles, group, and individual responses to novels and non-fiction books.
 Assigned vocabulary lessons from a separate workbook are tested each Friday.

 Grade 7 students provide safety supervision of younger students as Safety Cadets; provide Lunch Room services on a rotating basis; act as altar servers; and are available for service to teachers of primary grades, the school and the parish community.
-During the 2012-2013 year, seventh graders will be "Buddies" with K4 students, assisting them at lunch and sitting with them at our weekly Gatherings, Scatterings and at Friday Liturgies.
+During the 2013-2014 year, seventh graders will be "Buddies" with K5 students, sitting with them at our weekly Gatherings, Scatterings and at Friday Liturgies.
 Seventh and eighth grade students also monitor the K4 students during the morning wait in the lunch room and during the K4 lunch period.